abhidtu/emqttd_publish_client_activity/README.md

 ## Use cases:
 ## publish messages on to

-1> "SYSTEM/presence/connected" whene a client connects broker,
+1> "SYSTEM/presence/connected" when a client connects broker,

-2> "SYSTEM/presence/disconnected" whene a client connects broker,
+2> "SYSTEM/presence/disconnected" when a client connects broker,

 3> "SYSTEM/subscription/subscribed" when a client subscribes to a channel,